louisa1109/ADS-Project--Section-3_PickEat/README.md

 After you made your choice, the respective action will be carried out.
 Then, you will be asked other questions based on the previous selection.

-If you chose option 1, "Look at your meal plan", then:
+## 1. "Look at your meal plan":

 The platform will ask about if you either want to 1.
 View the calendar, 2.
 Edit the calendar or 3.
 Exit.

 ![Screen Shot 2022-12-05 at 5 20 07 PM](https://user-images.githubusercontent.com/118349858/205687668-d6044909-6c56-48b0-b9ee-8acabd1b06d8.png)

-##1.
+a.
 "View the calendar":

 You'll first be shown the calendar planed, then you will choose the specific day that you want to see (month spelled out and the day in numbers).